osa-ora/hr-mcp-agent-demo/README.md

 * Maintains conversational context
 * Produces user-friendly responses

-This is a simple built agent, but you can still customize its configurations as following:
+You can still customize agent(s) configurations as following:

 ```python
 # For the custom Python agent: